tychosoft/moderncli/README.md

 This project is offered as free (as in freedom) software for public use and has a public project page at https://www.gitlab.com/tychosoft/moderncli which has an issue tracker where you can submit public bug reports and a public git repository.
 Patches and merge requests may be submitted in the issue tracker or thru email.
 Support requests and other kinds of inquiries may also be sent thru the tychosoft gitlab help desktop service.
-Other details about participation may be found in the Contributing page.
+Other details about participation may be found in CONTRIBUTING.md.

 ## Testing